I'm twenty years old, and my life plan is already outdated.

 After a U.S.-backed coup in Chile in 1973, a group of economists trained at the University of Chicago rebuilt the country's economy around one idea: the market handles everything.
 They privatized public services, crushed unions, and gutted the safety net.
 With a job, you survived.
 Without one, there was nothing to catch you.
 That wasn't a flaw in the design.
 That was the design.

 The same ideas reshaped America over the next fifty years.
 Healthcare was tied to employment.
 Welfare was stripped.
 Unions were dismantled.
-A job carried everything.
+The job became the load-bearing wall of an entire society.
 It was all policy, but it was so thorough that by the time I was born, it didn't look like policy anymore.
-Nobody remembered it was a choice.

 Then the thing that the entire system was built on started to disappear.

-The current system is exploitative.
+We live in an exploitative system.
 It underpays people, strips their benefits, and keeps them one bad month from collapse.
-But it still depends on them.
-That dependence is leverage.
+But it needs them.
+That need, even when it's abused, is leverage.
 It's why strikes work, and why they have to be crushed.
-Why unions are broken.
-Why welfare is gutted.
-You don't spend fifty years dismantling something unless it poses a threat.
+Why unions have to be broken.
+Why welfare has to be gutted.
+You don't spend fifty years dismantling something unless it threatens stability.

 People have always done the most important things without being paid.
 The operating system running most of the internet was built by volunteers.
 The largest encyclopedia in history was written without a budget.
 The work that actually holds the world together, raising children, caring for the sick, keeping communities from falling apart, has never generated a paycheck.
 The promise says none of that counts.
 It has always counted.